 Contact writingcenter@utk.edu with any questions.

-- Require students to complete their JAHWC appointment at least 3 days in advance of your assignment due date.
-This is so that students can get an appointment, which isn’t possible if all students from the class try to visit on the day a paper is due.
+Require students to complete their JAHWC appointment at least 3 days in advance of your assignment due date.
+This is so that students can get an appointment, which is not possible if they all try to visit on the day an assignment is due.
 (Do not include Saturdays or Sundays as part of the 3 days in advance.)

-- We recommend requiring students to make appointments during early parts of the writing process–since that’s when our help can be most effective.
-Want your students to get help finding sources, making an outline, or checking whether their main point or thesis is on track?
-These are excellent times to refer them to us and can lead to greater overall writing improvement than simply getting feedback on a final draft.
+Recommended: Arrange for students to complete their required visit during the early parts of the writing process–since that’s when writing help can be most effective.
+Students can get help brainstorming, finding sources, making an outline, or checking whether their main point is on track.
+Conversations early on can lead to greater student learning and writing improvement than waiting to get feedback until shortly before submitting a final draft.

 - Complete your appointment at least 3 days in advance of the assignment deadline.
 (Saturday and Sunday are not counted in the “3 days in advance.”)